cpraveen/cpraveen.github.io/comp/spack.md

 which creates the file `packages.yaml` in your `$HOME/.spack` directory.
 Edit it if needed, remove compilers you dont want to use

-To this file, add some variants of other packages you want to install, my example is [here](https://raw.githubusercontent.com/cpraveen/cfdlab/master/configs/spack_packages.yaml).
+To this file, add some variants of other packages you want to install, my example is [here](https://raw.githubusercontent.com/cpraveen/cfdlab/master/configs/spack_packages.yaml), but you will have to modify this.

 ```shell
 wget https://raw.githubusercontent.com/cpraveen/cfdlab/master/configs/spack_packages.yaml